sherribr/Kuhn_juncture_test/sample-essay-3/README.md

 Gustave Doré was born in the city of Strasbourg in eastern France, blah blah . . .
 <param ve-map center="Q6602" zoom="11">

+## Map of Harrison-Small Special Collections

+Now I want to show you how to map something that does not have a Wikidata entry.
+You can do this using latitude and longitude coordinates in decimal.
+<param ve-map center="38.0360825,-78.5080211" zoom="11"

 ## Multiple viewers